intel-lab-lkp/linux/Documentation/userspace-api/media/v4l/ext-ctrls-codec.rst

     Codecs need to always use the specified range, rather then a HW custom range.
     Applicable to encoders

+``V4L2_CID_MPEG_VIDEO_ENC_ROI (struct)``
+    Defines the control id to configure specific delta QP for one or more rectangular regions of interest.
+The struct v4l2_ctrl_enc_roi_params is defined to hold up to 10 v4l2_rect regions and their corresponding delta_qp with a range of -31 to 30.
+    Applicable to encoders

 .. raw:: latex

     \normalsize